 - Lentils: as above.

-- Burgers: you can even make the burgers ahead, cover, refrigerate overnight and fry the next day.
+- Burgers: you can even make the burgers ahead, cover, refrigerate overnight and cook the next day.

-You can use ready-to-eat store bought quinoa and lentils but NOT beets - they are watery and a little flavourless.
+TIP: You can use ready-to-eat store bought quinoa and lentils but NOT beets - they contain too much moisture and lack flavour.

 Top tips